Rigidity around Poisson Submanifolds: Proof of Theorem

 This shows that the series $\sum_{k\geq 0}\|X_k\|_{m,r_k}$ converges for all $m$.
 By Lemma \ref{Lemma_size of _the flow}, also $\sum_{k\geq 0}\mathrm{d}(\varphi_{X_k})_{m,r_{k+1}}$ converges for all $m$ and, moreover, by (\ref{EQ_X_12}), we have that

 So, we may assume that $\sigma_1\leq \theta$ and $\mathrm{d}(\varphi_{X_k})_{1,r_{k+1}}<1$.
-Then, by applying Lemma \ref{Lemma_convergent_embbedings} we conclude that the sequence $\psi_{k|r}$ converges uniformly in all $C^n$-norms to a map $\psi:E_r\to E_R$ in $\mathcal{U}_r$ which satisfies
+Then, by applying Lemma \ref{Lemma_convergent_embbedings} we conclude that the sequence $\psi_{k}|_{r}$ converges uniformly in all $C^n$-norms to a map $\psi:E_r\to E_R$ in $\mathcal{U}_r$ which satisfies

 So (\ref{EQ_continuity}) holds, and we can also assume that $\mathrm{d}(\psi)_{1,r}<\theta$, which, by Lemma \ref{Lemma_embedding}, implies that $\psi$ is a local diffeomorphism.
-Since $\psi_{k|r}$ converges in the $C^1$-topology to $\psi$ and $\psi_k^*(\widetilde{\pi})=(d\psi_k)^{-1}(\widetilde{\pi}_{\psi_k})$, it follows that $\psi_k^*(\widetilde{\pi})_{|r}$ converges in the $C^0$-topology to $\psi^*(\widetilde{\pi})$.
-On the other hand, $Z_{k|r}=\psi_k^*(\widetilde{\pi})_{|r}-\pi_{|r}$ converges to $0$ in the $C^0$-norm, hence $\psi^*(\widetilde{\pi})=\pi_{|r}$.
+Since $\psi_{k}|_{r}$ converges in the $C^1$-topology to $\psi$ and $\psi_k^*(\widetilde{\pi})=(d\psi_k)^{-1}(\widetilde{\pi}_{\psi_k})$, it follows that $\psi_k^*(\widetilde{\pi})|_{r}$ converges in the $C^0$-topology to $\psi^*(\widetilde{\pi})$.
+On the other hand, $Z_{k}|_{r}=\psi_k^*(\widetilde{\pi})|_{r}-\pi|_{r}$ converges to $0$ in the $C^0$-norm, hence $\psi^*(\widetilde{\pi})=\pi|_{r}$.
 So $\psi$ is a Poisson map and a local diffeomorphism between

-For \textbf{Procedure P$_1$}, as noted before the proposition, the first jet of $\varphi_{X_k}$ is that of the identity along $S$.
-This clearly holds also for $\psi_k$, and since $\psi_{k|r}$ converges to $\psi$ in the $C^1$-topology, we have that $\psi$ is also the identity along $S$ up to first order. \end{proof}
+For \textbf{Procedure P$_1$}, as noted before the proposition, the first jet of $\varphi_{X_k}$ is that of the identity along $N$.
+This clearly holds also for $\psi_k$, and since $\psi_{k}|_{r}$ converges to $\psi$ in the $C^1$-topology, also $\psi$ is the identity along $N$ up to first order. \end{proof}

 We are ready now to finish the proof of Theorem \ref{Main_Theorem_intro}.